neuroinformatics-unit/datashuttle/docs/source/pages/community/contributing.md

 ## Formatting and pre-commit hooks

 Running `pre-commit install` will set up [pre-commit hooks](https://pre-commit.com/) to ensure a consistent formatting style.
 Currently, these include:
-* [ruff](https://github.com/astral-sh/ruff), which does a number of jobs, including code linting and auto-formatting.
+* [ruff](https://github.com/astral-sh/ruff), which does a number of jobs including code linting and auto-formatting.
 * [mypy](https://mypy.readthedocs.io/en/stable/index.html), a static type checker.
 * [check-manifest](https://github.com/mgedmin/check-manifest), to ensure that the right files are included in the pip package.
 * [codespell](https://github.com/codespell-project/codespell), to check for common misspellings.